BrianSchumitz/snort-docker-network-traffic-analysis/README.md

-# snort-malware-detection
-Intrusion Detection through Snort
+# Malware Detection with Snort